 Remove apical dominance of succulents

 If you want to promote the growth of succulent stems, one effective method is to remove the apical dominance of the succulent.
-By doing so, the plant will be encouraged to stem growth, leading to more pups' development.
+By doing so, the plant will be encouraged to stem growth, leading to more buds' development.

 One way to achieve this is by cutting off the top of a tree-form succulent.
-This will lure the plant to focus its energy on growing new stems and producing more pups.
+This will lure the plant to focus its energy on growing new stems and producing more buds.
 But, of course, the cutting beheading can also be propagated.
 Click here to learn how to propagate succulents by beheading.

 Or, if you don't want to remove the head of the succulent completely, try removing 2-3 layers of leaves from the top of the plant using some garden tools like tweezers.
-However, this can create a wound that will encourage the growth of pups at the wound site or bud points along the stem.
+However, this can create a wound that will encourage the growth of buds at the wound site or bud points along the stem.

 However, it's important to remember that succulents are hardy plants that can also thrive on their own, so it's always best to follow nature's rules only when necessary.

-What to do when pups grow
+What to do when succulent buds grow

 Beware of Pests: Especially mealybugs, these tiny insects are quick to seize any opportunity, swarming around these vulnerable buds.
 So regularly inspecting your beloved succulents is crucial.
 Once you spot mealybugs on your succulents, use tweezers to remove these pests and spray diluted alcohol or disinfectant on the wounds.